ryancp/scooter/README.md

-scooter
+Scooter
 =======

-A derbyjs test application
+A Derby test application